adlibre/Adlibre-DMS/adlibre_dms/apps/docs/templates/docs/technical_documentation.rst

-Doccode
+Docrule
 -------

-Doccode is a rule identifier for matching the document name with the rule that defines how the system processes the document.
-To create a new doccode, all you need to do is to create new python class that inherits from DoccodeProvider and put the file in the plugins doccode directory.
+Docrule is a rule identifier for matching the document name with the rule that defines how the system processes the document.
+To create a new docrule, all you need to do is to use the Django admin.

 As shown in the example below, two methods need to be defined: